-Our research is focused on the discovery of novel microbes and viruses in environmental sequence data.
+Our research is focused on the discovery of novel bacterial, archaeal and eukaryotic microbes and viruses in environmental sequence data.
 We use multi-omics (metagenomics, metatranscriptomics, single cell genomics and phylogenomics) and machine learning to identify new divergent lineages and expand the Tree of Life.
-We then investigate the coding potential to find novel functions that may impact microbiome structure and the surrounding ecosystem.
+We then investigate the coding potential to find novel functions that may impact microbiome structure and biogeochemical cycles.

 Research Team